'It's crushing': California cleans up mudslide damage - NewsBreak

 In January 2018, mudslides thundered down a steep mountainside that burned a month earlier and killed more than 20 people in the tony beachside town of Montecito near Santa Barbara.
 The worst of the rain fell in a 15-minute span with Montecito getting little more than a half-inch (1.25 centimeter) in five minutes.

-“The mud and debris flow came down through the high steep terrain,” Topeleski said.
-“This entire area is blanketed with up to 6 feet (1.83 meters) of mud, debris, large boulders.”

-Mudflows had washed into Forest Falls a month ago, closing roads, but damaging no homes.
+Topelski said mudslides had been a concern in the area since the El Dorado Fire as they prepared for possible damage.

-Residents in the area had been warned of the danger lurking above them, so they were dismayed but not surprised, Gallegos said.
+Gallegos said officials warned them of the potential for a slide after the fire, so they were dismayed but not surprised.

 “We were just hoping and praying that it wouldn’t happen, but it did happen,” he said.